cdapio/cdap/cdap-docs/introduction/source/index.rst

      :class: grey-table

      * - Current Approach
-       - - Run a command in the Hive CLI:
+       - - Run a command in the Hive CLI
          - ``"SELECT * FROM dataset_bouncecountstore LIMIT 5"``
        - - HDFS
          - HBase